Kicking off 2020 with 4 new members of the $100M ARR club – TechCrunch

 Sisense had a few original goals according to CEO Amir Orad, including helping businesses “take complex data and bring it together to get insights.”
 Its second focus is helping companies “take complex data sets and build [them out] as an analytical application in their products,” he said.

 Periscope came into the picture when Orad and the smaller company’s CEO Harry Glaser (now Sisense’s CMO) started talking as friends about their respective markets.
-According to Orad, Glasser outlined a new sort of organization being built inside some companies that “were not traditional BI teams” or “traditional product teams,” but instead brought together “data engineers and data scientists and very capable individuals who [wanted] to make sense of [the] data sitting in the cloud.”
+According to Orad, Glaser outlined a new sort of organization being built inside some companies that “were not traditional BI teams” or “traditional product teams,” but instead brought together “data engineers and data scientists and very capable individuals who [wanted] to make sense of [the] data sitting in the cloud.”
 Periscope had built “a very impressive business” supporting those new organizations, with “many hundreds of customers,” Orad said.

 That meant that Sisense’s pair of focuses were somewhat two of out three, making the corporate combination an obvious bet.